rameshsanjay29/adani-enterprises-stock-analysis/README.md

-# adani-enterprises-stock-analysis
+Adani Enterprises Stock Analysis
+Overview

-This project analyzes the stock performance of Adani Enterprises Ltd. using historical NSE data.
-Excel was used for data cleaning and preprocessing, while Power BI was used to create interactive dashboards highlighting price trends, volatility, trading volumes, and market insights.
+This project analyzes the stock performance of Adani Enterprises Ltd. using historical data from the National Stock Exchange of India (NSE).
-DATA SOURCES
+The analysis was carried out using Microsoft Excel for data cleaning and preprocessing, and Power BI for creating interactive dashboards and insightful visualizations.

+The goal is to uncover price trends, volatility patterns, trading volumes, and other key indicators to understand the company’s market behavior over time.

+Data Sources

 Source: NSE India – Adani Enterprises

 Type: Historical stock data (Open, High, Low, Close, Volume)

-Format: CSV/Excel
+Format: CSV / Excel

-TOOLS AND TECHNOLOGIES
+Tools & Technologies

-Microsoft Excel – Data cleaning, preprocessing, and initial analysis Power BI – Data modeling and interactive dashboard creation
+Microsoft Excel: Data cleaning, preprocessing, and initial analysis

+Power BI: Data modeling, dashboard creation, and visualization

-ANALYSIS & INSIGHTS
+Analysis & Insights

-Trend analysis of stock price movement
+Trend analysis of stock price movements

 Daily and monthly volatility tracking

 Volume-based performance insights

-Comparison of opening and closing price patterns Visual representation through Power BI dashboards
+Comparison of opening and closing price patterns

-KEY FEATURES
+Interactive visualizations in Power BI dashboards

+Key Features

 Cleaned and structured raw NSE data in Excel

-Built interactive Power BI visuals for easy exploration Identified key performance trends and stock volatility Dashboard filters for custom date and metric selection
+Built interactive Power BI dashboards for exploration

+Identified key performance trends and volatility metrics

+Added dynamic filters for date range and metric selection

-HOW TO USE
+How to Use

 Download or clone this repository.

-Open the Excel file to view cleaned data.
+Open the Excel file to review cleaned and prepared data.

-Open the Power BI file (.pbix) to explore dashboards.
+Open the Power BI (.pbix) file to explore interactive dashboards.

-CONCLUSION
+Conclusion

-This project demonstrates how data analytics and visualization tools can transform raw financial data into actionable insights.
-It highlights the integration of Excel and Power BI for real-world stock analysis and business intelligence reporting.
+This project showcases how data analytics and visualization tools can turn raw stock market data into actionable insights.

-This project demonstrates how data analytics and visualization tools can transform raw financial data into actionable insights.
-It highlights the integration of Excel and Power BI for real-world stock analysis and business intelligence reporting.
+It highlights the synergy between Excel for data preparation and Power BI for visualization — enabling a complete workflow for real-world stock analysis and business intelligence reporting.